Sean Spicer Says White House Reporters Want to ‘Become YouTube Stars’

 And while he insisted the Trump administration was “[following] the same practice as past administrations,” he also said that they “made clear, from the beginning, that in a variety of ways we are going to look to do things differently,” which really cleared things up.

-So either press briefings have been pared down because Trump is following through on his threats to nix them, or because reporters are too desperate to achieve micro-celebrity — it’s definitely not because, in Steve Bannon’s words, “Sean got fat.”
+So either press briefings have been pared down because Trump is following through on his threats to nix them, or because reporters are too desperate to achieve microcelebrity– it’s definitely not because, in Steve Bannon’s words, “Sean got fat.”